nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 </Tabs>

+Full source code for both examples can be found at: [https://github.com/nicholasjackson/demo-vault/tree/master/transform](https://github.com/nicholasjackson/demo-vault/tree/master/transform)

 ## Testing the service

-Let's test the service, the demo has both the Java and the Go code running
+Let's test the service, the demo has both the Java and the Go code running, so you can use `curl` to test it.

 <Tabs
   defaultValue="go"